Faizanmedico/OpenAI-Agents-SDK---Basic-Quiz-2/README.md

 - Feedback on correct and incorrect answers
 - Option to review answers at the end of the quiz

-## Installation

-To use this app, simply download or clone the repository to your local machine and open the index.html file in your web browser.

-Alternatively, you can also access the live demo of the app [here](https://rm-quiz-app.netlify.app/)

 ## How to use

 1. Click the "Start Quiz" button.